AllayMC/Allay/documents/update_to_the_next_protocol_version.md

 # TODO: This doc need to be updated!
-# Upgrade to the next minecraft version
+# Upgrade to the next protocol version

 ## 1. Update resource files